alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 **TODO: talk about how fragment transitions can be postponed?**

-### How can I further customize shared element transitions?
+### Creating Advanced Transitions Using a `SharedElementCallback`

 You can further customize your shared element transitions by setting a [`SharedElementCallback`][SharedElementCallback].
 Understanding the SharedElementCallback class will be important if you want to implement custom Transitions that are more complicated than simply moving an image from one location to another.
 In particular, the following three callback methods are very important to understand when writing more complex shared element transitions:

 * `onMapSharedElements()` lets you adjust the mapping of shared element names to Views. **TODO: more detail.**
 * `onSharedElementStart()` and `onSharedElementEnd()` let you adjust view properties in your layout immediately before the transitions capture their start and end values respectively. **TODO: more detail.**

-### Recap
+### Conclusion

-**TODO: recap**
+Overall, this post presented **(three?)** important points:

+1. asdf
+2. asdf
+3. asdf

+As always, thanks for reading!
+Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!

 <hr class="footnote-divider"/>
 <sup id="footnote1">1</sup> For Activity Transitions, additional animations may also be specified using the `setSharedElementExitTransition()` and `setSharedElementReenterTransition()` methods.
+By default, the activity window's exit and reenter shared element transitions are `null`.
 An example illustrating when it might make sense to specify an exit or reenter shared element transition is given in [this blog post][SharedElementExitReenterBlogPost].
 For an explanation of why these two methods are not available for Fragment transitions, see the comments on George Mount's StackOverflow answer [here][StackOverflowExitReenterTransitions]. <a href="#ref1" title="Jump to footnote 1.">&#8617;</a>

+<sup id="footnote2">2</sup> **TODO: footnote that talks about the shared element exit transition in-depth... i.e. in between step 1 and 2 the framework will run the exit shared element transition** <a href="#ref2" title="Jump to footnote 2.">&#8617;</a>

   [setSharedElementExitTransition]: https://developer.android.com/reference/android/view/Window.html#setSharedElementExitTransition(android.transition.Transition)
   [setSharedElementEnterTransition]: https://developer.android.com/reference/android/view/Window.html#setSharedElementEnterTransition(android.transition.Transition)